samelstob/notes/management-notes/database/oracle-parallel-execution.md

-A hash join usually operates that the estimated larger data volume will be performed as the second row source because this means the smaller row source will be attempted to be kept in memory.
+A hash join usually operates that the estimated larger data volume will be performed as the second row source because this means the smaller row source will be attempted to be kept in memory (to build the hash table).

 The larger row source due to this buffering now also needs to be kept in memory.
 In most cases this simply doesn't work - there isn't sufficient PGA